Vish Viswanathan, Karthik Kumar, Thomas Willhalm, Patrick Lu, Blazej Filipiak

 - Change stride size for latency measurements

 One of the main features of Intel® MLC is measuring how latency changes as b/w demand increases.
 To facilitate this, it creates several threads where the number of threads matches the number of logical CPUs minus 1.
 These threads are used to generate the load (henceforth, these threads will be referred to as load-generation threads).
 The primary purpose of the load-generation threads is to generate as many memory references as possible.
 While the system is loaded like this, the remaining one CPU (that is not being used for load generation) runs a thread that is used to measure the latency.
 This thread is known as the latency thread and issues dependent reads.
 Basically, this thread traverses an array of pointers where each pointer is pointing to the next one, thereby creating a dependency in reads.
 The average time taken for each of these reads provides the latency.
 Depending on the load generated by the load-generation threads, this latency will vary.
 Every few seconds the load-generation threads automatically throttle the load generated by injecting delays, thus measuring the latency under various load conditions.
+Please refer to the readme file in the package that you download for more details

 Launching Intel® MLC without any parameters measures several things as stated earlier.
 However, with command line arguments, each of the following specific actions can be performed in sequence: